PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Experiments

 \subsection{Main Results}

-We evaluate all methods on four datasets and report accuracy by agent type.
+We evaluate our \PARSE prototype and all baselines on four datasets and report accuracy by agent type.
 We denote types by their available modalities, e.g., [A] for audio-only and [AV] for audio and visual signals.
 Each experiment specifies an agent mix (the counts of each type).
 Table~\ref{tab:main_results} reports the mean test accuracy for every type.
 The results reveal several consistent trends:

 \textbf{Consistent Improvement.} On KU-HAR, \PARSE outperforms all baselines by about 0.3–0.6\% across every agent type.
 On ModelNet-40 and AVE, gains grow when multimodal agents are scarce, reaching {1.8–2.8\%} for both multimodal and the most impacted unimodal groups.
 On IEMOCAP, \PARSE yields {1.9–3.1\%} higher accuracy on multimodal agents across all splits.
-Whereas existing methods tend to favor either unimodal agents (e.g., DSGD-Modality) or multimodal agents (e.g., Harmony), \textit{\PARSE provides consistent benefits to every agent type.}
+Whereas existing methods tend to favor either unimodal agents (e.g., DSGD-Modality) or multimodal agents (e.g., Harmony), \textit{\PARSE provides consistent benefits to every agent type.} Consistent improvements are observed under other Dirichlet parameters, e.g., $\alpha=0.1, 5$ and topologies, e.g., Chordal Ring and Random Gossip, and are omitted for brevity.

+\textbf{Modality-mix generalization.} Beyond the unimodal vs. fully-multimodal splits reported in Table~\ref{tab:main_results}, we further evaluate IEMOCAP under richer modality-mix regimes that enumerate all modality subsets (e.g., [A], [V], [T], [AV], [AT], [VT], [AVT]) and multiple agent-ratio configurations. \PARSE remains consistently competitive across modality subsets and provides the largest gains when multimodal agents are scarce, indicating that slice-aware partial alignment sustains transfer under fine-grained modality heterogeneity.
+Full modality-mix results are reported in Appendix~\ref{app:exp_results}.

 \textbf{Modality Heterogeneity.} Like DMML-KD, \PARSE disentangles redundant and unique features.
 In addition, it \emph{explicitly} models synergistic subspace.
 As a result, it consistently attains the highest multimodal accuracy across all agent-ratio settings, while keeping unimodal performance stable as the overall modality mix varies.
 Concretely, Fig.~\ref{fig:visualization_har} shows t-SNE plots of per-modality synergistic features (pre-fusion) with their fused counterpart on KU-HAR: before fusion, classes remain interleaved (e.g., blue-yellow in Fig.~\ref{fig:visualization_har}(a), red-yellow in Fig.~\ref{fig:visualization_har}(b)), whereas fusion yields well-separated clusters with larger margins.
 This indicates \PARSE captures complementary cross-modal structure in synergistic slice rather than merely aligning features.
-Visualizations for other datasets appear in Appendix~\ref{app:visualization}.
+Similar observations hold for different modalities under AVE, ModelNet-40 and IEMOCAP datasets and hence are omitted here due to space constraint.